-Note: Candidates who appear at the Master's Degree final year Examination in 2018 are also eligible to apply and appear in written entrance examination provisionally for Ph.D. programme.
-However, they will have to submit documentary evidence of their eligibility on or before June 30, 2018 failing which they shall not be considered for Interview.
+Note: Candidates who appear at the Master's Degree final year Examination in 2019 are also eligible to apply and appear in written entrance examination provisionally for Ph.D. programme.
+However, they will have to submit documentary evidence of their eligibility on or before June29, 2019failing which they shall not be considered for Interview.

-(ii) Qualification for Admission to Ph.D. degree programme in different disciplines during 2018-19 Academic Session.
+(ii) Qualification for Admission to Ph.D. degree programme in different disciplines

-Note: In case the applicants apply based on their qualification as Relevant Subject, they need to submit hard copy of transcripts for verification of courses done during M.Sc./M.Tech.
+Note: The applicants are required to submit hard copy of transcripts for verification of courses done during M.Sc. /M.Tech.